DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 The first research application of this framework is deliberately narrow: provision survival and incorporation dynamics.
 It was chosen as the initial target for several specific reasons.

 First, provision survival sits at the intersection of three of the framework's five layers—amendment topology, textual lineage, and gate stacks—making it a strong test of the database's integrated capabilities.
 Second, it requires no predictive modeling, no behavioral theory, and no causal identification, which means the findings rest entirely on the deterministic infrastructure and are not entangled with contested theoretical assumptions.
-Third, it produces a new dependent variable—provision survival probability—that has not previously been operationalized at provision-level resolution, demonstrating the framework's ability to extend existing measurement approaches to atomic granularity.
+Third, it produces a new dependent variable—provision survival probability—that does not exist in current congressional datasets, demonstrating the framework's ability to generate measurement tools unavailable through other approaches.

 The paper asks: conditional on reaching a given procedural stage, how durable is statutory text that appears at different points in the legislative process, and at which gates is that text removed?
 Using an analytic sample of 412,836 atomic text units across 6,214 bills in the 110th–117th Congresses (2007–2022), it introduces two outcome variables: provision survival probability (whether a specific text unit survives to enrollment) and procedural death gate (the specific institutional checkpoint at which non-surviving text is removed).
 Preliminary analysis suggests that survival varies sharply by detection context—text first appearing in conference reports survives at substantially higher rates than text traceable to recorded floor amendments—and that different gates systematically filter text from different sources.